Have questions about the upcoming Spring Garden Waldorf School Auction? We hope you find the answers below in our Frequently Asked Questions.

-After the silent auction, dessert will be put out as our auctioneer leads the live auction for items listed in the program.
+After the silent auction, raffles fun begins and dessert will be put out.
+This is followed by our live auction.
+Our auctioneer leads the live auction for items listed in the program.
 Even for those not bidding on the items in the live auction, the auctioneer and emcee provide entertaining banter, and the bidding wars are great fun to watch!

 After the live auction, items you have purchased and bids you have won will be summarized on an invoice, payable by check or credit card.